TEN-framework/TEN-Agent/README.md

 ASTRA.ai is the perfect framework for building multimodal AI agents that communicate through text, vision, and audio using the latest AI capabilities, such as those from OpenAI, in real time.

 ## Concepts
-- **Extension**: An extension created to perform tasks using multimodal input/output, such as speech-to-text (audio to text), text-to-speech (text to audio), and LLM (text to text), from a specific provider.
-- **Graph**: A set of programmable rules that define how control and data flows between different **Extensions**.
+### Extension
+An extension is the fundamental unit of composition.
+Developers can create extensions in various languages and combine them in different ways to build diverse scenarios and applications.
+The ASTRA plugin platform emphasizes cross-language collaboration, allowing plugins written in different programming languages to seamlessly work together within the same application or service.

+For example, if an application requires real-time communication (RTC) features and advanced AI capabilities, a developer might choose to write RTC-related plugins in C++ for its performance advantages in processing audio and video data.
+At the same time, they could develop AI plugins in Python to leverage its extensive libraries and frameworks for data analysis and machine learning tasks.

+### Graph
+Used to describe the data flow between plugins, a graph in ASTRA orchestrates how different plugins interact.
+For example, the text output from a speech-to-text (STT) plugin might be directed to a large language model (LLM) plugin.
+Essentially, a graph defines which plugins are involved and the direction of data flow between them.
+Developers can customize this flow, directing outputs from one plugin, such as an STT, into another, like an LLM.

+In ASTRA, there are four main types of data flow between plugins:

+- Command
+- Data
+- Image frame
+- PCM frame

+By specifying the direction of these data types in the graph, developers can enable mutual invocation and unidirectional data flow between plugins.
+This is especially useful for PCM and image data types, making audio and video processing simpler and more intuitive.

+### Agent App
-- **Agent App**: A runnable server-side participant application compiled to combine multiple **Extensions** following **Graph** rules to accomplish more sophisticated operations.
+A runnable server-side participant application compiled to combine multiple **Extensions** following **Graph** rules to accomplish more sophisticated operations.

 <div align="center">
  <img src="https://github.com/AgoraIO-Community/ASTRA.ai/assets/471561/9fd7fa08-4eff-46b0-bd50-012c8dccfd9a" width="800">